elusivecodes/FyreORM/README.md

 ## Queries

-Model queries extend the [*QueryBuilder*](https://github.com/elusivecodes/fyredb) class, while providing several additional methods and wrappers for relationship and entity mapping.
+The `\Fyre\ORM\Query` class extends the [*QueryBuilder*](https://github.com/elusivecodes/FyreDB#queries) class, while providing several additional methods and wrappers for relationship and entity mapping.

 **All**